gpassaretta/gpassaretta.github.io/_pages/publications.md

 **Passaretta G**, Skopek J (2024).
 The role of schooling in equalizing achievement disparity by migrant background.
 Accepted for publication in [_Sociology of Education_](https://osf.io/preprints/socarxiv/s7ryh/).

 Grotti R, **Passaretta G** (2023).
-Intragenerational wage mobility and social disadvantage: A comparative study of West Germany and the United States. [_Research in Social Stratification and Mobility_](https://www.sciencedirect.com/science/article/pii/S0276562423000872).
+Intragenerational wage mobility and social disadvantage: A comparative study of West Germany and the United States.
+In [_Research in Social Stratification and Mobility_](https://www.sciencedirect.com/science/article/pii/S0276562423000872).

 **Passaretta G**, Triventi M (2023).
 Inequality at the top.
 The gender earnings gap among the Italian educational elite.
 In [_Research in Social Stratification and Mobility_](https://www.sciencedirect.com/science/article/pii/S0276562423000409).